RDC23/YouTubeAudioDownloader/README.md

-# YouTube Audio Scraper
+# YouTube Audio Downloader

-**YouTube Audio Scraper** is a Python application that allows you to easily download audio from YouTube videos.
+**YouTube Audio Downloader** is a Python application that allows you to easily download audio from YouTube videos.
 With a simple and user-friendly interface, you can quickly extract audio tracks from your favorite videos and save them to your local machine.

 ## Features